As well as being an author of fiction, I am also a professional photographer and photojournalist.

-I first got into photography when he was 10 years old.
+I first got into photography when I was 10 years old.
 Back then I was a budding ornithologist and spent many hours photographing birds.
 I was 16 when I bought my first 35mm SLR camera, a Fujica STX-1n, which I soon grew out of when I discovered the optical limitations of its screw-in lenses.
 After much research (magazines and asking Fleet Street press photographers what cameras they used - there was no internet back then) I bought a Nikon FM2, and later an F3, so I could benefit from the superb optical quality of Nikon's lenses.
 My Nikon F3 and Nikkor 300mm F2.8 lens was a combo I loved working with, especially while sitting along the touchlines at Highbury and White Heart Lane with the other press photographers while shooting football matches for two north London newspapers.

 For studio and commercial work I favoured a Hasselblad 500cm medium format camera.
 Although I preferred the 6x7 format of the Mamiya RB and RZ67 Pro cameras, I felt that the Carl Zeiss Planar T star lenses on a Hassleblad produced sharper images.
 The fact that Victor Hasselblad was born on the same day (8th March) as myself - be it 60 years earlier - made my medium format camera choice a little easier.

 I devoured many books on photography and photographic techniques and studied photography at a college in north London.
 I have a natural eye for a good picture, especially with regard to composition and angle.
 I've always said that there are three vital ingredients that make up a good photograph: subject matter, lighting and composition, anything above and beyond this is down to individual creativity.